Each student's transcript is the cumulative record of courses elected and grades earned while enrolled at the University of Michigan.

 - A grade of "D+" and lower is not acceptable in any program for Engineering 100, Engineering 101.
-Note: EECS requires a "C" in Engineering 100 and Engineering 101 (or Engineering 151).

 - "C-" grades in math, science or introductory engineering courses may negatively impact a student's eligibility to declare a degree program.
 Please consult the rules for declaring a major.

-- It is the student's responsibility to review such performance with their advisor as soon as the grade is known in order to make any changes that may be necessary in future course elections.
+- It is the student's responsibility to review course performance with their advisor as soon as the grade is known in order to make any changes that may be necessary in future course elections.

 Transfer credit will be granted for courses taken outside the University of Michigan, Ann Arbor campus, provided a grade of "C" or better is earned.
 Transfer credit will be granted for courses, other than math, science, engineering, or other prerequisites for admission into the College of Engineering, taken in any academic unit at the University of Michigan, Ann Arbor campus, provided a grade of "C-" or better is earned.

 Students should be aware that some programs limit the number of "C-" grades or require that courses completed with a "C-" or lower grade be repeated.
 Some programs may have a higher minimum grade requirement for some courses.
-Note that the EECS Department requires a grade of "C" or better in all their core courses.

 Neither credit nor Michigan Honor Points are granted for a course in which a student earns the grade of "E." A course required by the student's program must be repeated as soon as possible.